christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 The Greek Tokharoi, Sanskrit Tukhāra/Tushāra, and Old Persian Tuxāri- all go back to Tarkhu-As, meaning "Ruler-As" (Tarkhu is the storm-god title, as in Hittite Tarḫunna, Etruscan Tarquin).

 Strabo records four tribes that conquered Bactria: the Asioi, Pasianoi, Tochario, and Sakarauloi.
 The Pasianoi (also Gasiani) are the "People of the Pas" —a title that appears in the Flavian name Vespasian (Ves-Pasianus = "Lord of the Pasiani").
 Armenian historical tradition later connects the Arsacid dynasty with the Kushans, and the founder of the Parthian Empire, Arsaces I, may have originated from the Gasiani tribe.

-**c.
-37–55 CE: Izates II of Adiabene**

-Izates II (c.
-37–55 CE) was the primary Jesus avatar.
-Izates = Yazata = "Divine Being" or "Lord."
-He was also Monobazus = Manu-Sabazios = "Zeus-Man."
-His kingdom was the "Kingdom of Ourania" —the "Kingdom of Heaven."
-He was the great-grandson of Mark Antony/Herod and Cleopatra/Dynamis.

-**c.
-66–73 CE: The First Jewish-Roman War**

-The "First Jewish-Roman War" was not a provincial revolt.
-It was a civil war within the Dragon King hegemony.
-The Flavians did not put down a revolt.
-They launched a blitzkrieg against the core Eastern administration and destroyed the Scythian steppe hegemony.
-King Izates II (Jesus Emmanuel) led the Judean-Adiabenean forces against Rome.

-### PHASE 4: The Flavian Coup

-**c.
-70 CE: The Flavian Dynasty Seizes Power**

-Vespasian (69–79 CE) was the first Flavian emperor.
-Vespasian = Ves-Pasianus = "Lord of the Pasiani" (the Parthians).
-The Flavians were not Asii.
-They were Pahlavi (Parthian)—a related but subordinate Iranian clan that had served as mercenaries and administrators.
-They were heavily intermarried with the Judeo-Anatolian J2 priesthood.

-**c.
-70–100 CE: The Flavian Historiographical Project**

-J2/J1 Pahlavi-Flavian usurpers overthrow the R1a Asii hegemony.
-The Flavians (Vespasian, Titus) rewrite history, burn the Alexandrian Library, and create Christianity as the ontological inversion of the Asii Dragon Cult.

-**c.
-117-138 CE: The Roxolani/Alans (Eastern Europe)**

-The Roxolani (-olani = - alani) were also a branch of the same tribe.
-Historian George Vernadsky suggested that the name Rocas (a tribe conquered by the Ostrogoths in the 4th century) may be a corruption of Ruxs-As—"Light-Asii".
-The Rosomoni, mentioned by Roman historian Jordanes, may also be related, interpreted as the "Ros Men".
-The name "Rus" is not a Viking invention.
-It is the Asii self-designation—the "Shining Asii" who later gave their name to the Russians.
-The Roxolani are the bridge between the ancient Asii and the modern Russian people.

-Alexander's father Philip belonged to the Argead dynasty who were of Dorian Greek ancestry.
-The name is traditionally derived from Argos, the Peloponnesian city, but this is a Hellenized etymology designed to obscure a deeper truth.
-The root Arge- is cognate with Sanskrit (rajata) = "silver, shining" and the Scythian Ar-/Al- = "noble, shining" (as in Alans, Roxolani).
-This is the exact same semantic field as the Roxolani ("Shining Alans") and the Asii ("The Shining Lords").

-Alexander (Al-As-andros = the Asii Lord Man) was a member of the Roxolani tribe and when he married Roxana he was marrying a heiress to the Roxolani.
-Al-As-andros = As-andros = Asander.
-The exact same title.

-**c.
-132–136 CE: The Bar Kokhba Revolt**

-The Bar Kokhba Revolt was not a Jewish revolt – it was a R1a Scythian counter-revolt against the J1/J2 Flavian collaborators.
-The leader, Simon bar Kokhba (“Son of the Star”), was a R1a Scythian prince – his coins bear the star and crescent.
-The R1a Levites were decimated, while the J1 Cohanim survived.
-Hadrian’s decimation of the Jewish population was selective.
-He targeted the R1a Levites (the rebel warriors) but spared the J1 Cohanim (the collaborators).
-This is why the Cohanim today are J1 and the Levites are R1a – the Levites were nearly wiped out, while the Cohanim flourished under Roman protection.

-**c.
-434-453 CE: Attila the Hun**

-Attila was the title of the last legitimate Bosporan Emperor attempting to reclaim the Western administration from the J2/J1 papal-financier class.

-The name Attila is a diminutive of Ata (Scythian “Forefather”), the same root as Ateas and Adam.
-It means “Little Father” or “Son of the Dragon”.
-His brother’s name, Bleda, is a corruption of Bleda/Belisarius, linking to the Bel/Baal priestly title.

-The legend that Attila received the “Sword of Mars” (the Sword of the War God) is a corrupted memory of the Scythian Akinakes, the sacred iron sword that the Scythians worshipped as the embodiment of Ares/Targitaos.
-Attila did not seek to destroy Rome.
-He sought to reintegrate the Western garrison into the Eastern (Constantinopolitan/Bosporan) fold and to purge the J2/J1 Levantine financial administration that had usurped control of the Gallic and Italian mints.

-Attila the Hun was the same person as Priscus Attalus (Roman usurper) who was born in the Roman province of Asia.

-When the Vatican tried marrying princess Justa Grata Honoria to Bassus Herculanus, she refused, then sent her ring to Attila and proposed marriage.
-This was the Dragon princess who carried the R1b-V88/R1a-Z93 genetic memory of the old Western Sarmatian nobility refusing an arraigned marriage and instead choosing the last legitimate Dragon King.

-The Church invented Pope Leo I “miraculously” turning him back.
-In reality, a treaty was signed recognizing Attila’s suzerainty, followed by a biological weapon attack—the same Yersinia pestis vector used later by Justinian—released in his camp, causing his “nosebleed death” (hemorrhagic plague).
-This allowed the J2/J1 faction in Constantinople (the Papal States’ silent partners) to claim a divine victory.
-The Vatican then turned him into a foreign monster, instead of a Dragon King.

 ---